 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of filters.
-These filters do not usually improve your home’s air quality; instead, they were intended to protect the heating and air conditioning equipment from having larger contaminants infiltrate the system and harm the parts.
+The flat, fiberglass air filters are the most basic type of filters.
+These filters do not usually better your indoor air quality; instead, they were intended to guard the heating and air conditioning equipment from having larger contaminants infiltrate the system and damage the parts.
 As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.

 If you need help deciding which air filter is the best fit for you home, give Aramendia Plumbing, Heating and Air a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.